Pug189/Pug189.github.io/README.md

 Go [here](https://pug189.github.io/MindExchange) to access Mind Exchange

 Click the begin button and use your A, B, C, and D keys to make choices.
-Mobile support is planned.
+There is mobile support.

 ## Contributing
 You can leave feedback and ideas in the [Discord server](https://discord.gg/gAk3Rnu)